Philippine noontime variety television shows: Wowowee, It's Showtime, Pilipinas Win Na Win, Happy Yipee Yehey!, and Wowowillie (2005–present)

-Revillame then transferred to TV5 on September 18, 2010, where he subsequently had stints with TV5 from October 23, 2010 (five months after he left from hosting Wowowee on May 5, 2010, three months after the said show ended on July 30 of that year, and also the same month where Showtime became a noontime show for the first time) to October 12, 2013, as a primetime game show host in Willing Willie, Wil Time Bigtime and briefly returned to noontime with Wowowillie.
-In 2015, he returned to Philippine television with hosting Wowowin, a primetime variety game show with the same format as the previous game shows on networks he previously served which are Wowowee (ABS-CBN), Willing Willie, Wil Time Bigtime, and Wowowillie (TV5) that aired on GMA and ALLTV from May 10, 2015, to April 5, 2023.

-Pilipinas Win Na Win was cancelled at the end of 2010 on December 31, 2010, during the New Year celebration after constant low ratings and changing time slots.
-The cancellation was announced by Puno several times during the December 20 episode.
-Rumors were posted on entertainment websites from interviews of a fellow co-host, Valerie Concepcion before the network announced its cancellation.

-After the cancellation of Pilipinas Win Na Win, ABS-CBN Studio 3 was later used as the studio of The Price Is Right hosted by Kris Aquino from February 14 to September 16, 2011, making the first non-afternoon show to use the studio after Wowowee's cancellation.

-The unsuccessful stint of Pilipinas Win Na Win was immediately replaced by Happy Yipee Yehey! which premiered on February 12, 2011, returning Showtime to its original timeslot.
-Before its premiere, Willie Revillame (then-host of Willing Willie on TV5) challenged its upcoming host John Estrada that Happy Yipee Yehey! would not reach its success in terms of ratings and Revillame will promote Eat Bulaga! constantly on his show.
-Happy Yipee Yehey! was hosted by former MTB hosts John Estrada and Randy Santiago, along with Toni Gonzaga, Rico J. Puno and Pokwang.
-The new noontime show introduced segments similar to its predecessors like Pera O Bayong, My Girl and Miss Kasamabahay.
+After the cancellation of Pilipinas Win Na Win, ABS-CBN Studio 3 was later used as the set of The Price Is Right hosted by Kris Aquino from January to September 16, 2011, making it the first non-afternoon show to use the studio after Wowowee's cancellation.
+The unsuccessful stint of Pilipinas Win Na Win took over its whole timeslot by Showtime from January 1 to February 2011, until Happy Yipee Yehey! premiered on February 12, 2011, returning the latter to its original morning timeslot.
+Before its premiere, Willie Revillame (then-host of Willing Willie on TV5) challenged its upcoming host John Estrada that Happy Yipee Yehey! would not equal his show's success in terms of ratings and that Revillame would promote Eat Bulaga! constantly on his show.
+Happy Yipee Yehey! was hosted by former MTB hosts John Estrada and Randy Santiago, along with Toni Gonzaga, Rico J. Puno, and Pokwang.
+The new noontime show introduced segments similar to its predecessors, such as "Pera O Bayong", "My Girl", and "Miss Kasamabahay".
+Initially at Studio 4, due to Studio 3 being occupied by The Price is Right, the show moved to the latter studio from September 17, 2011, to January 25, 2012, returning Studio 3 as the set for ABS-CBN's afternoon shows.
+Again, nine and eight months after Pilipinas Win Na Win ended, the former's studio took by the latter on December 31, 2010, and January 2011, respectively.